kyleterry/tenyks/mockirc/README.md

 This is a mock IRC server for testing go programs that interact with IRC.
 This is NOT a real IRC server...
 So don't attempt to use it as one.

+MockIRC works by creating a listen socket and accepting real connections.
+You can specify what MockIRC should respond with when it sees a certain message.

+See below for usage and examples.

 ## Usage

 ```go